minima-global/homebrew-minima/README.md

 ```

 ### Updating
 Unfortunately without setting our tap to auto-update, it seems brew only allows you to run update all taps at once including homebrew iteself.
 After the new formula has been pulled down we can run reinstall.
-Changes to minima (as a serivce) only take effect after restart.
+Changes to minima (as a serivce) only take effect after **stop** and **start**.
 ```sh
 brew update
 brew reinstall minima-global/minima/minima